RadXGH/cursorFaceTracking/README.md

 7. at the II mark/space, the cursor moves diagonally upward and to the right.
 8. at the III mark/space, the cursor moves diagonally downward and to the left.
 9. at the IV mark/space, the cursor moves diagonally downward and to the right.

+## Outro

+Requirements for running the program:
+- any webcam
+- keyboard

+Running the program:
+- simply open the main.exe file.
+- press p on your keyboard to pause tracking.
+- press q on your keyboard to exit the program.